Was Jesus Black, White, or Middle Eastern? Unveiling the True Race of Jesus

 What Race was Jesus?

 Throughout history, people have been curious about the physical appearance of Jesus Christ.
 While the Bible does not provide a detailed description of Jesus' physical appearance, we can gather some information based on the historical and cultural context in which He lived.
+However, it's important to note that the Bible gives little, if any, direct description of what Jesus might have looked like.

 Jesus, a Middle Eastern Jewish Man